rock-solid/wordpress-mobile-pack/readme.txt

 Google Ad Sense / Google Double Click for Publishers is supported on the Premium version as of v2.1.
 Support for other ad networks will be added in future releases.

 == Changelog ==

+= 2.2.5 =
+* Integrate with Google AMP
+* Add Google Maps embedded iframe support
+* New API endpoints (export category, pagination params for export categories)
+* Premium - add support for connecting with new themes (Popsicle and Invision)
+* Premium - add support for embedding Google Tag Manager code

 = 2.2.4 =
 * Display smart app banner when the user reverts to the desktop theme